mikey-austin/notify/README.md

 - SMS Global
 - Twilio

-To implement another SMS provider, you can:
+It is pretty straightforward To implement another SMS provider, you can:

 1. Implement a package extending the Notify::Provider class, in the Notify::SMS namespace (eg Notify::SMS::NewProvider)
 2. Implement the *send* method according to the provider's specifics